-On the ENVIROMUX WEB Interface menu Under "Administration" select "Security".
+On the ENVIROMUX Web Interface menu Under "Administration" select "Security".

-In X509 certificates select the file ntiCA.crt and press button "Upload CA certificate"
+In X509 certificates select the file ${\tt ntiCA.crt}$ and press button "Upload CA certificate".

-To enable the device to ask for client certificate select "certificate + login" in the "Mode" field under "User Authentication".
+Select "certificate + login" in the "Mode" field under "User Authentication" to enable the device to ask for a client certificate.
 Use https communication.